mboljen/ffmpeg-tools/README.md

 : Overwrite existing files

 **-h**
-: Show this help message
+: Show a short help message

 ## See also

 ...

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.

 ## License